 A. Philosophy of Science.
-Differences over epistemology – the nature of knowledge and how we come to possess it – are part and parcel of debates over clinical theory and research methodology, whether it is the claimed superiority of behaviorism based on positivist views or the claimed superiority of relational psychodynamic approaches based on constructivist accounts of knowledge.
+Differences over epistemology—the nature of knowledge and how we come to possess it—are part and parcel of debates over clinical theory and research methodology, whether in the claimed superiority of behaviorism based on positivist views or the claimed superiority of relational psychodynamic approaches based on constructivist accounts of knowledge.
 This course will consider selected topics and controversies in philosophy of science and their application to debates over the nature of clinical theory and research.

 B. Every clinical theory presupposes an account of the nature of the mind.
 Moreover, clinical theory continues to grapple with the philosophical conundrum of the mind-body relationship.
-The course will review selected topics in the philosophy of mind and the explanation of human action, and their application to theoretical debates within the clinical literature.
+This course will review selected topics in the philosophy of mind and the explanation of human action, as well as their application to theoretical debates within the clinical literature.

-This course will examine how professional social work knowledge evolves in the context of broader intellectual currents in philosophy and the social sciences, including debates in epistemology, ontology, as well as political and moral philosophy.
-Postmodern perspectives such as relational theories, narrative, culture and race, second wave feminist theories, queer theories, and social constructivism will be examined in relation to clinical practice with vulnerable populations traditionally served by social workers.
+This course will examine how professional social work knowledge evolves in the context of broader intellectual currents in philosophy and the social sciences, including debates in epistemology, ontology, and political and moral philosophy.
+Postmodern perspectives—such as relational theories, narrative, culture and race, second-wave feminist theories, queer theories, and social constructivism—will be examined in relation to clinical practice with vulnerable populations traditionally served by social workers.
 Emphasis will be placed on the critical review of each of these theories, particularly in relation to each other and their clinical utility and limitations when applied to at-risk populations.

 This course will address a broad range of research methods, including quantitative and qualitative research designs as they relate to clinical practice.
-The content will be organized by reading studies considered “landmarks” in the study of clinical social work practice from the beginnings of the profession in the Progressive Era (“scientific charity”).
-These studies will be examined both for their findings and also for their methods of study (research designs).
-Since all MSW programs require the study of research, students will be refreshed in this knowledge by reading and critiquing these “exemplars” of such forms of study as the case study method, survey research, experiments and quasi-experiments, qualitative studies, single-system designs, and (currently) systematic reviews.
+The content will be organized by reading landmark studies of clinical social work practice from the beginnings of the profession in the Progressive Era, known as “scientific charity.”
+These studies will be examined both for their findings and for their methods, or research designs.
+All MSW programs require the study of research, therefore students will be refreshed in this knowledge by reading and critiquing “exemplars” of such forms of study as the case study method, survey research, experiments and quasi-experiments, qualitative studies, single-system designs, and (currently) systematic reviews.
 There will be a module on statistical reasoning that precedes or is included in the course.
-Students will be able to demonstrate the ability to read and critique published research and will also learn about the nature of and findings from research on clinical social work practice, identifying areas promising for future study.
+Students will be able to read and critique published research and will learn about the nature of and findings from research on clinical social work practice, identifying areas of promising future study

 This workshop will provide students with the necessary information in order to write a publishable paper, including the selection of a topic, target audience, and appropriate journal, as well as the importance of the organization of content and the review process.
 Emphasis will be placed on the development of a literature review in one’s area of expertise and a publishable article based on it.